Texas Landlord-Tenant Law

 Due Diligence and Landlord-Tenant Laws in Texas

 TurboTenant has utilized many municipal sources along with official state statutes in order to compile this information to the best of our ability.
 However, local laws are always in flux and landlords and tenants alike should be sure to do their due diligence and consult legal help when it’s needed.
-We hope the following list can serve as a valuable resource and allow you to succeed as a landlord or tenant in Texas.
+We hope the following list can serve as a valuable resource and allow you to succeed as a tenant or landlord in Texas.
 Be sure to take proper precautions when it comes to finding the top candidates for your unit by utilizing our online rental application and tenant screening services.

 Disclaimer: TurboTenant, Inc does not provide legal advice.
 This material has been prepared for informational purposes only.
 All users are advised to check all applicable local, state, and federal laws and consult legal counsel should questions arise.